andreffs18/andreffs18.github.io/content/blog/2020-02-18-docker-postgresql/index.md

 More often than not, I endup going online to look up on how to use docker as the middle man on interacting with Postgres.
 > Usually for me its Postgres, but this "recipe" can be applied to any piece of software that has more than one version which you don't have installed on your laptop.

-Because of this whole _back&forth_ I compiled a small list of "how-tos" to help me remember.
+Because of this whole back and forth I compiled a small list of "how-tos" to help me remember.

 # Dump